 Be it resolved that the Board of Directors repeal and replace the SFSS Issues Policies as attached.
-CARRIED UNANIMOUSLY marginalized students and communities on campus by failing to consider how the operations, events, and governance of the SFSS might further perpetuate harm.

 • Chair clarified that these policies would allow the SFSS to entrench intersectional and equitable stances in SFSS policy and to prevent further harm to marginalized communities.
 He acknowledged the harm that the SFSS has caused in the past to